goschtl/zope/zope-story-website/branches/what_who_why_zope/src/why_use_zope.rst

 =============

-Zope applications, libraries, and frameworks are suited for different purposes and environments; each has a set of strengths and weaknesses.
+Zope applications, libraries, and frameworks are suited for different purposes and environments; but most share these common advantages:

 Zope is Mature
 --------------